imixs/imixs-workflow/src/site/markdown/deployment/deployment_guide.md

 ##Adding a Database connection
 Finally you need to add a persistence.xml file into your ejb or web module.
 The persistence.xml file defines how the workitems managed by the Imixs-Workflow Engine will be persisted into a database.
-To configure a database connection read the {{{/jee/install.html} Imixs-Workflow Engine install section}}.
 Depending if you have bundled the Imixs-Workflow engine directly with your web application or configured it as a part of your EJB module you need to add a persistence.xml file into your module:

 ###persistence.xml in a web module
 If you have bundled the imixs-workflow-engine.jar directly into your web module add the persistence.xml into the WEB-INF/classes/META-INF folder:

 	  /